-(c) Overnight and 2-Day delivery times.
+(c) Over and 2-Day delivery times.
 Ordering activities may require overnight or 2-day delivery.
-The Offeror is requested to annotate its price list or by separate attachment identify the items that can be delivered overnight or within 2 days.
-Contractors offering such delivery services will be required to state in the cover sheet to its FSS price list details concerning this service.
+The Offeror is ' / te its price list or by separate attachment identify the items that can be delivered overnight or within 2 days.
+Cor offering such delivery services will be required to state in the cover sheet to its FSS price list details concerning vice.